EwilsonS/Evan_Wilson_JavaS1/README.md

     - defines how it should act and what features it should have
   - Routes HTTP req to Java components to `servlets`

-_Tomcat_ - refernce implemetaion of the servlet container
+_Tomcat_ - reference implemetaion of the servlet container
   - Implements the Servlet specification
   - components
     - `Catalina` - servlet container